Menu icon

 How does an E-Degree work?

-As a Precision Machining e-degree student, you’ll take online courses through Lake Area Tech’s eLearning system.
-Most of your theory learning will be done at home, with shop time done on-campus to complete the hands-on program.
-So, you’ll only spend limited time on campus.
+As a Precision Machining E-Degree student, you’ll take online courses through Lake Area Tech’s eLearning system.
+Most theory coursework is completed at home, while hands-on shop time is completed on campus.
+This hybrid model allows Graco employees to spend limited time on campus while progressing consistently toward their degree.

 Why an E-Degree?